-The School of Nursing at the University of Mobile has a rich, 50-year history of preparing the finest professional nurses for our community and beyond.
+The School of Nursing at the University of Mobile has a rich, 60-year history of preparing the finest professional nurses for our community and beyond.
 The Baccalaureate of Science degree in Nursing at the University of Mobile has its roots in the relationship between the University and Mobile Infirmary School of Nursing, which began in 1967.
 Students enrolled in the diploma program at the Mobile Infirmary School of Nursing were taking science courses at the University of Mobile.
 In 1973, Mobile Infirmary phased out the diploma program and supported the development of an Associate Degree Program at Mobile College (Mobile College underwent a name change in 1993 and became the University of Mobile).
 In 1978, Mobile College established a Baccalaureate nursing program while continuing to operate the Associate Degree Program.
 The School of Nursing celebrates forty-eight years of preparing nurses, supporting the preamble statement, "Changing Lives to Change the World."
+In 2014, the associate program was phased out and instead the school of nursing instituted an accelerated BSN program in addition to its traditional BSN program.

 In 1987, the School of Nursing began a Master's in Nursing Program (MSN) offering tracks in Adult Health Nursing and Nursing Administration.
 The University Of Mobile School Of Nursing has offered a Master of Science in Nursing Degree since 1987.
 The School of Nursing established a Family Nurse Practitioner Degree from 1995 until it was voluntarily suspended in 2008 due to decreasing interest and declining job prospects for the graduates.
 Since that time, the healthcare environment has changed dramatically and the need for additional advanced practice nurses has soared, again spiking interest in the community, as well as nationwide.
 The Family Nurse Practitioner Program has been granted SACS-COC approval and reopened in August 2017.
-A Doctorate in Nursing Practice (DNP) opened in the fall 2018.
+A Doctorate in Nursing Practice (DNP) opened in the fall 2018 and had the first graduating class in May 2021.